mahima-manik/solidity-projects/README.md

 Following technologies are being used:

-1. Solidity: Language for smae
+1. Solidity: Language for writing smart contract
 2. Truffle: Framework for Ethereum smart contract development.
 Provides the compiler for smart contracts.
 3. Ganache: Local Ethereum blockchain network with accounts and ether initialized.
 4. Metamask wallet: It is a browser extension to store account keys.
 This Ether is used in deploying/interacting with the contract.